ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 Here, the authors say (paraphrased) that an efficient refactoring session will need to be supported by solid tests, so that we find out quickly if we introduce regressions.
-He doesn't give examples of the tests, but I will note here that the Haskell translation has *barely any* testable surface area that isn't already covered by the type system.
+He doesn’t give examples of the tests, but I will note here that the Haskell translation has *barely any* testable surface area that isn’t already covered by the type system.

 That is to say, expressive, statically checked types get us the same